elfif/gotchi-game-schemas/README.md

 #### Helpers
 All games reuse some custom logic many times during their trait computation.
 Most common case is to transform a trait value into a normalized version.
-Here is the gotchi battler implementation of the helper, this logic is applied to all origianl traits (nrg, agg, spk, brn, eys, eyc).:
+Here is the gotchi battler implementation of the helper, this logic is applied to all original traits (nrg, agg, spk, brn, eys, eyc).:

 ```json
 {